grrrwaaa/courses/film6246/unreal.md

 - Spot lights diffuse over a cone shape
 - Directional lights point in only one direction, as if from a huge distance, like the sun

 Once added, lights can be moved, rotated etc. like any other actor.
+Whenever we add or modify a light or rendering feature, or even a new material, we will need to rebuild the lighting model (press Build in the big toolbar).
+Unreal will tell you that lighting needs to be rebuilt.

 In the Transform panel, Lights also have a Mobility option.
 Lights can be "static" , "stationary" (the default), or "movable".
 - Static lights are always on, and can't move.
 They are "baked" into the world when built, so they are effectively free.
 However they do not cast shadows from any moving objects.